codefori/vscode-ibmi-notebooks/README.md

 ## How to use

-1. Connect to an IBM i using Code for IBM i.
+1. Make sure to have a local workspace open
-2. Create a file with the `.inb` extension.
+2. Connect to an IBM i using Code for IBM i.
-   * This can be on your local machine or the IFS, but not in source members.
+3. Create a file with the `.inb` extension in your workspace
-3. Open the `.inb` file and enjoy.
+4. Open the `.inb` file and enjoy.

 ## CL commands